-c.
+- c.
 Medical services for Federal inmates shall be billed by the Authority and the bill will be paid directly by the Federal government.
-When the Intergovernmental Services Agreement between the City and the United States regarding federal prisoner custody, care and safekeeping is renegotiated, any term relating to services provided by the Authority will be mutually agreed upon by the City and the Authority.

-d.
-Pursuant to Section 4.1 of the Second Amended and Restated Operating Agreement, the City will purchase from the Authority the medical services for prisoner care described in Section 1.1(a), in an amount to be purchased in accordance with the following formula:

-- (i) the list of total gross charges for services provided to arrestees, pretrial detainees and inmates, are by department, separated into inpatient and outpatient components, for the current Fiscal Year as of the most current month for which data is available, annualized; - (ii) the gross charges will be adjusted downward using the Authority's current Medicare cost to charge ratio separated into inpatient and outpatient charges or if this rate ceases to be in effect or is substantially and materially modified, another similar methodology as agreed upon by the parties; - (iii) Charges for arrestees, pretrial detainees, and inmates who receive care in the CCMF and who do not require or meet inpatient medical care but cannot be transferred back to the County Jail or to DDC because of inadequate medical facilities to properly care for the inmate will be billed to the city using the current cost to charge ratios.
-The availability of this service is temporary and limited to beds available for this purpose, not to exceed four beds per day when twelve (12) other beds on the unit are occupied in CCMF and not to exceed 1 bed per day outside of CCMF. - (iv) for non-emergency ambulance transports payment will be made based on the current Medicaid rate for ambulance transports.
-Non-emergent is defined as any transport beginning and ending as a Code 9 status.

-- (v) the amount derived from the calculations pursuant to (ii) of this Section 1.3(d) will be the City's estimated payment for Medical Services for prisoner care for the next Fiscal Year. - (vi) A reconciliation will be performed by the Authority no later than May 1 of the year following the Fiscal Year for which payment is being made, to compute actual charges multiplied by the Authority's current Medicare cost to charge ratio to determine the actual payment amount due.
+When the Intergovernmental Services Agreement between the City and the United States regarding federal prisoner custody, care and safekeeping is renegotiated, any term relating to services provided by the Authority will be mutually agreed upon by the City and the Authority. - d.
+Pursuant to Section 4.1 of the Amended and Restated Operating Agreement, the City will purchase from the Authority the medical services for prisoner care described in 1.1, in an amount to be purchased in accordance with the following formula: - (i) the list of total gross charges for services provided to Denver City and County prisoners, by department, separated into inpatient and outpatient components, for the current Fiscal Year as of the most current month for which data is available, annualized; - (ii) the gross charges will be adjusted downward using the Authority's current Medicare cost to charge ratio separated into inpatient and outpatient charges or if this rate ceases to be in effect or is substantially and materially modified, another similar methodology as agreed upon by the parties; - (iii) there will be a special facility rate of \$586 per day in the CCMF for the care of inmates who do not require inpatient medical care but cannot be transferred back to the County Jail or to DDC because of inadequate medical facilities to properly care for the inmate.
+The availability of this rate is temporary and limited to beds available for this purpose, not to exceed four beds per day when twelve (12) other beds on the unit are occupied. - (iv) for non-emergency ambulance transports payment will be made based on the current Medicaid rate for ambulance transports.
+Non-emergent is defined as any transport beginning and ending as a Code 9 status. - (v) the amount derived from the calculations pursuant to (ii) of this Section 1.3(d) will be the City's estimated payment for Medical Services for prisoner care for the next Fiscal Year. - (vi) the dollar amount resulting from the calculations pursuant to this Section 1.3(d) shall be paid, in equal monthly installments, to the Authority at the start of the first business day of each month of the fiscal year for which the payment is being made. - (vii) A reconciliation will be performed by the Authority no later than May 1 of the year following the Fiscal Year for which payment is being made, to compute actual charges multiplied by the Authority's current Medicare cost to charge ratio to determine the actual payment amount due.
 The charges for each service established in the approved budget may not be increased without prior written notice, detailed justification and written agreement of both parties.
 Additionally, any collections received by the Authority (net of any outside collection agency fee) from or on behalf of any prisoners for whom charges have been included, will be deducted from the amount due the Authority to determine any remaining shortfall or overage.
 Subject to Section 1.3(g) below, any shortfall in funding will be reimbursed by the City.
 Any overage will be returned to the City unless the City approves, in writing, the Authority retaining all or part of the overage for other services to the City.